 What’s interesting is:

-Some companies have recognized this and are taking it one step further using negative branding by issuing strong statements of dislike towards the things their customers dislike.
+Some companies have recognized this and are taking it one step further with the use of negative branding by issuing strong statements of dislike towards the things their customers dislike.

 9. Consumers love brands with purpose.
-Up to 62% of customers want brands that take a stand.
+Up to 62% of customers want brands to take a stand.

 Buyers want companies to have fair work conditions and practices, work on sustainability, and take a stand when it comes to social and cultural issues.
 Almost half of customers will take note and complain if they don’t approve of a brand’s statements or actions.

-For example, up to 50% of Unilever’s growth comes from its brands that have a purpose.
-Those without one are seeing a 30% less growth than brands who are embracing social causes.
+For example, up to 50% of Unilever’s growth comes from its brands with a purpose.
+Those without one are seeing a 30% less growth than brands that are embracing social causes.